Loading (TV channel)

-Loading was a Brazilian television network based in São Paulo, the capital of the homonymous state.
-It operated on channel 32 (31 UHF digital) and belongs to Loading Entertainment Media, a startup owned by the Kalunga group, which also includes Ideal TV.
-Launched on December 7, 2020, it had programming focused on attractions about pop and geek cultures, series, movies, animations, and esports.
-It ended its original productions on May 27, 2021, airing since then reruns and third-party content.
+Loading was a Brazilian television network based in São Paulo, Brazil.
+It operated on channel 32 (31 UHF digital) under Ideal TV, which is itself under Loading Entertainment Media, a startup owned by the Kalunga group.
+Launched on December 7, 2020, its programs focused on pop and geek culture, series fiction, movies, animations, and esports.
+It ended its original production on May 27, 2021, but continued to air reruns and third-party content.
 The founders are José Roberto Garcia and Paulo Sérgio Garcia.

 History

-The channel is the brainchild of the Kalunga group, led by José Roberto Garcia and Paulo Sérgio Garcia, owners of Kalunga.
-The Loading project was first announced in October 2020 as a channel with content aimed at pop, geek, and Asian cultures, among others.
-Its licenses and physical structure were inherited from MTV Brasil, whose broadcasts ended in 2013, being replaced by Ideal TV and subsequently acquired in a public auction after a long process of officializing the sale, completed in 2014.
-Its physical structure consists of a building located in the Sumaré neighborhood (São Paulo), which were the headquarters of the defunct TV Tupi in the 1970s.
+The channel was created by the Kalunga group, led by the owners José Roberto Garcia and Paulo Sérgio Garcia.
+The Loading project was first announced in October 2020 as a channel with content related to pop, geek, and Asian cultures, among others.
+Its licenses and physical structure were inherited from MTV Brasil, whose broadcasts ended in 2013 after having been replaced by Ideal TV.
+Its headquarters are located in the Sumaré neighborhood of São Paulo, which were previously the headquarters of the defunct TV Tupi in the 1970s.

-In an interview, Loading CEO Thiago Garcia said the channel would be an entertainment solution for a portion of the Brazilian population that does not have access to content via streaming.
+In an interview, Loading CEO Thiago Garcia said the channel would be an entertainment solution for the portion of the Brazilian population that does not have access to content via streaming.

 "That is why Loading being on terrestrial TV is a way to democratize access to content that today, mostly, is only possible to be consumed on the internet.
 It's giving the sense of belonging to people.
 Belonging to fan communities.
 The financial condition doesn't matter.
 Loading will exist for everyone.
 Without anyone having to pay for it.
 Free content for everyone."

-At 6 p.m. on December 1, 2020, the website of the channel appeared, at the end of a mysterious countdown, a video in which a character simulating a hacker, under the pseudonym "Mr. 52X", announces that the channel will open on December 7 at 8:30 p.m.
+The channel's website launched at 6 p.m. on December 1, 2020.
+At the end of a countdown, a video in which a character simulating a hacker, under the pseudonym "Mr. 52X", announced that the channel will open on December 7 at 8:30 p.m. was released with it.

 On December 2, the channel announced a partnership with Sony Pictures Entertainment to allow the showing of more than 100 titles, including films, television series and anime.
-On the same day, it was announcedafter an agreement with the Valdemiro Santiago's Rede Mundialthat Ideal TV's signal would continue through the analog signals from the Star One C2 and SES-6 satellites.
+On the same day, it was announcedafter an agreement with the Valdemiro Santiago's Rede Mundialthat Ideal TV's signal would continue to be transmitted as analog signals from the Star One C2 and SES-6 satellites.